hhirsch/recipes/mock-duck-curry.md

 - Let it simmer until done

 ### Seitan
-- Put Seitan in flour and afterwards in the seasoning.
+- Put the Seitan in flour and afterwards in the seasoning.
 - Put the seasoned Seitan in a pan with oil and let it brown while turning regularly.
 - Put aside.
 - Put Curry in a bowl
 - Cut Seitan in Slices and add to the bowl, put some sauce on it

-If you want you can eat the meal with rice, I put potatoes in the curry therefore don't have the need for additional carbohydrates :)
+If you want you can eat the meal with rice, I put potatoes in the curry therefore I don't have the need for additional carbohydrates :)

 **Bon appetit!**